Convex combination of first and second eigenvalues of trees: Concluding remarks

 In this paper, we investigated the spectral sum and the convex combination of $\lambda_1$ and $\lambda_2$ of trees.
 However, similar questions for graphs remain open; for instance, the following conjecture by Ebrahimi, Mohar, Nikiforov, and Ahmady \cite{Ebrahimi_Mohar_Nikiforov_Ahmady_2008}.

 \begin{conjecture}[\cite{Ebrahimi_Mohar_Nikiforov_Ahmady_2008}, cf. Conjecture 17 in \cite{Aouchiche_Hansen_2010}] For any graph $G$ of order $n$, we have

 \end{conjecture}

 We also believe that the ideas used in this paper may be useful in proving Conjecture \ref{conj:spectral_gap_trees}.
-There is an analogous conjecture for the spectral gap of graphs by St\'{a}nic \cite{Stanic_2013} which is wide open.
+There is an analogous conjecture for the spectral gap of graphs by Stani\'{c} \cite{Stanic_2013} which is wide open.